 The U.S. transactions with the IMF under the quota subscriptions do not increase the deficit in any year, and the budget excludes these transfers from budget outlays and receipts, consistent with the budgetary treatment for exchanges of monetary assets recommended by the President's Commission on Budget Concepts in 1967.
 The only exception is that interest earnings on U.S. deposits in its IMF account are recorded as offsetting receipts.
 Other exchanges of monetary assets, such as deposits of cash in Treasury accounts at commercial banks, are likewise not included in the Budget.
-However, the Congress has historically expressed interest in showing some kind of budgetary effect for U.S. transactions with the IMF.3 of the 2016 Budget.
+However, the Congress has historically expressed interest in showing some kind of budgetary effect for U.S. transactions with the IMF.3

+3 For a more detailed discussion of the history of the budgetary treatment of U.S. participation in the quota and New Arrangements to Borrow (NAB), see pages 139-141 in the Analytical Perspectives volume of the 2016 Budget.
 As discussed in that volume, the budgetary treatment of the U.S. participation in the NAB is similar to the quota.
 See pages 85-86 of the Analytical Perspectives volume of the 2018 Budget for a more complete discussion of the changes made to the budgetary presentation of quota increases in Title IX of the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2016.